JuliaDataScience/JuliaDataScience/contents/dataVis.md

 ### LaTeXStrings

 LaTeX support in Makie is also available.
-Simple use cases are shown below.
+Simple use cases are shown below (@fig:latex_strings).
-A basic example includes LaTeX strings for x-y labels and legends.
+A basic example includes LaTeX strings for x-y labels and legends:

 ```jl
 @sc LaTeX_Strings()